 Our vision for reconciliation

 We believe that reconciliation is everyone’s business.
 Our vision is for genuine relationships, strong partnerships and connection between the wider Australian community and Aboriginal and Torres Strait Islander people.
 We acknowledge that access and connection to country, knowledge and people supports everyone’s well being.
+We celebrate this within our Reconciliation Action Plan.

 Our aim for reconciliation